JRegimbal/hat-box/_docs/information.md

 # {{ page.title }}

-Each tool has information in three different categories: General Purpose, Hardware Control, and Interaction and Interface.
+Each tool has information recorded in three different categories: General Purpose, Hardware Control, and Interaction and Interface.

 ## General Purpose Information

 General purpose information describes how the authoring tool was released and how it can be run.
 This includes:

-* *Year of First Release* - The first year the tool was publicly released as either a product or in an academic paper;
+* *Year of First Mention* - The first year the tool was publicly released as a product or discussed in an academic paper;
 * *Platform* - The software platform required to run the tool.
 This can range from an operating system to a specific software framework; and
-* *Availability* - If the tool can be obtained and, if so, if its source code is available under an [open source license](https://opensource.org/osd).
+* *Availability* - If the tool can be obtained by the public and, if so, if its source code is available under an [open source license](https://opensource.org/osd).

 ## Hardware Control Information